-Confederate States of America, and all the laws passshall be repealed or modified; and all the officers appointed by the same shall remain it. office until their 2.
-All debts contracted and engagements entered as valid against the Confederate States under this 3.
+1. The Government established by the Constitution s the successor of the provisional government of the Confederate States of America, and all the laws passed by the latter shall continue in force until the same shall be repealed or modified; and all the officers appointed by the same shall remain 11 office until their successors are appointed and qualified, or the offices 2.
+All debts contracted and engagements entered into before the adoption of this constitution shall be as valid against the Confederate States under this 3.
 This constitution, and the laws of the Confederate States, made in persuance thereof, and all treaties made, or which shall be made under the authority of the Confederate States, shall be the supreme law of the land; and the judges in every State shall be bound thereby, anything in the constitution or laws 4.
-The Senators and Representatives before mentioned, and the members of the several State Legislatures, and all executive and judicial officers, both of the Confederate States and of the several States, shall be bound by oath or affirmation to support this con- 5.
+The Senators and Representatives before mentioned, and the members of the several State Legislabe bound by eath or affirmation to support this constitution, but no religous test shall ever be required as a qualification to any office or public trust under the 5.
 The enumeration, in the constitution, of certain rights, shall not be construed to deny or disparage 6.
 The powers not delegated to the Confederate States by he constitution, nor prohibited by it to the States are reserved to the States, respectively, or to ARTICLE VII.